AdelleMcateer/play-gym-java/README.md

 # Overview

-A console-based Gym Management application using Java.
+-A console-based Gym Management application using Java.
-Assignment submission for the Programming module of the Higher diploma in computer science at Waterford Institute of Technology.
+-Assignment submission for the Programming module of the Higher diploma in computer science at Waterford Institute of Technology.

 The components of the architecture are: